Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 Spruce Street Suspension Bridge | Photo by Anthony Albright

-To get here from First Avenue, simply turn right onto Spruce Street and keep going until you see the entrance.
+To get here from First Avenue, turn right onto Spruce Street and keep going until you see the entrance.
 This spot is a beautiful location that has been the host to many engagement proposals and cherished memories.

 3. Quince Street Bridge